davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 # IANA Considerations

+## Module Identifier

-IANA is requested to create the following entry in the SMI Security for PKIX Module Identifier registry, defined by {{!RFC7299}}:
+IANA is requested to add the following entry in the "SMI Security for PKIX Module Identifier" registry, defined by {{!RFC7299}}:

 | Decimal | Description             | References |
 |---------|-------------------------|------------|
 | TBD     | id-mod-algUnsigned-2025 | [this-RFC] |

+## Algorithm

 IANA is requested to add the following entry to the "SMI Security for PKIX Algorithms" registry {{!RFC7299}}: